19-20 JUNE 2026

 BidgeeCon is a 1.5 day conference focused on strengthening and future-proofing general practice.

-Designed for GPs, registrars, practice nurses and allied health professionals working in general practice, BidgeeCon brings together practical clinical learning, hands-on workshops, expert presentations and space to connect with colleagues from across the Murrumbidgee region.
+Designed for GPs, registrars, practice managers, practice nurses and allied health professionals, BidgeeCon brings together practical clinical learning, hands-on workshops, expert presentations and space to connect with colleagues from across the Murrumbidgee region.

 ✓ Hands-on clinical workshops